How to build a mind

-Artificial Intelligence as a method for building unified theories of cognition
+Artificial Intelligence as a method for developing unified theories of cognition

 Interview with Adam Ford during Conference on Artificial General Intelligence, Oxford (December 2012)